Petrosz007/msc-thesis/chapters/graph_reduction.typ

 Graph reduction can be posed in a more abstract and generic way.
 This allows us to concentrate more on the reduction part, without getting lost in the details.

-After we construct our graph (with the intersection of NTuples), we don't actually need to know the contents of the vertices.
-In the previous section the definition for joining edges doesn't actually need to know whether the vertices intersect or not, they only need to know how the edges are connected.
-(That was derived from intersections, but we can focus on generic edges and vertices from now on.)
+After we construct our graph (with the intersection of NTuples), we don't actually need to know the contents of the nodes.
+In the previous section the definition for joining edges doesn't actually need to know whether the nodes intersect or not, they only need to know how the edges are connected.
+(That was derived from intersections, but we can focus on generic edges and nodes from now on.)

 We can rephrase the problem the following way: Given a graph, join nodes on edges until no edges remain in the graph.
 When joining two nodes, the joint node will have edges to nodes to which both the original nodes had edges to.
 If there were nodes only one of the original nodes had edges to, the joint node won't have that edge.